D-Chandrahas/linked_list/README.md

-Template class for a singly-linked list
+Template class for a singly-linked list(header-only library)